Expasy: Search engine

 Expasy provides up-to-date information from the most recent release of each resources.

 The terms used in Expasy are based on the EDAM comprehensive ontology.

 History

 Expasy was created in August 1993.
 Originally, it was called ExPASy (Expert Protein Analysis System) and acted as a proteomics server to analyze protein sequences and structures and two-dimensional gel electrophoresis (2-D Page electrophoresis).
-Among others, ExPASy hosted the protein sequence knowledgebase, UniProtKB/Swiss-Prot, and its computer annotated supplement, UniProtKB/TrEMBL, before these moved to the UniProt website.
+Among others, ExPASy hosted the protein sequence knowledge base, UniProtKB/Swiss-Prot, and its computer annotated supplement, UniProtKB/TrEMBL.

 ExPASy was the first website of the life sciences and among the first 150 websites in the world.
 As of 5 April 2007, ExPASy had been consulted 1 billion times since its installation on 1 August 1993.

-In June 2011, it became the SIB ExPASy Bioformatics Resources Portal: a diverse catalogue of bioinformatics resources developed by SIB Groups.
+In June 2011, it became the SIB ExPASy Bioinformatics Resources Portal: a diverse catalogue of bioinformatics resources developed by SIB Groups.
 The current version of Expasy was released in October 2020.